Fleabane (Conyza spp.)

 How to Identify Fleabane.

-Photosynthetic Pathway: C3 Weed.
-C3 plants like Horseweed grow best between 15°C and 30°C. Above 30°C, photosynthesis and growth decline due to a lack of CO2.
+Photosynthetic Pathway: Fleabane is a C3 Weed.
+Being a C3 plant, Horseweed grows best between 15°C and 30°C. Above 30°C, photosynthesis and growth decline due to a lack of CO2 to sustain any further increase in growth.

-Flower: The flowers are white to yellow.
-The flower head is cylindrical to bell shaped, and 5 to 6 mm long.
+Flower: The flowers of Fleabane are white to yellow.
+The flower head has a cylinder to bell shape, and is 5 to 6 mm long.

 Leaf length: 2 to 10 cm long